flutter/website/src/docs/development/ios-14.md

 1.20.4 stable allows you to build and deploy to iOS 14, but not debug.

+## Clipboard notifications

+If your iOS 14 app uses text fields, you should build your production apps with Flutter 1.20 or the 1.22 beta to ensure that clipboard access notifications are not spuriously shown when building text fields.

 ## Debugging Flutter

 Due to added security around local network permissions in